The purpose of our team

 The priority areas of our work

-- We monitor clinical placements across the Thames Valley and carry out quality interventions in the areas of highest risk, using HEE’s Intensive Support Framework.
+- We monitor clinical placements across the Thames Valley and carry out quality interventions in the areas of highest risk, using NHSE’s Intensive Support Framework.

-- We work closely with the National Quality Team on initiatives such as embedding HEE’s National Education and Training Survey (NETS), working on the introduction of the first HEE wide Self-Assessment Report for placement providers and the development of a national quality management system.
+- We work closely with the National Quality Team on initiatives such as embedding NHSE’s National Education and Training Survey (NETS), working on the introduction of the first NHSE wide Self-Assessment Report for placement providers and the development of a national quality management system.